sethgis/Wind-Erosion-Modelling/source/Introduction/faq.rst

 ------------------------------------------------------------------------------
 This has to be in line with indepth research, however, we reccomend the usage of the applied factors in LaSWE system.

-Do the factors change overtime or aare they static?
+Do the factors change overtime?
 ------------------------------------------------------------------------------
 There are static factors which do not change, while other factors are dynamic, meaning they change overtime.
 The climatic factors and vegetation based factors are mostly annual products.